 Shipping Terms to know and understand

-Here’s a helpful glossary to help you understand shipping and freight terminology you’ll deal with when you’re moving to Alaska:
+Here’s a helpful glossary to help you understand the shipping and freight terminology you’ll deal with when you’re moving to Alaska:

 - Air Waybill: A non-negotiable contract between the shipper and the transporter.

 - Consignee: The person whose name appears on the Air Waybill as the receiver.
-This can be the name of a moving company if you’ve contracted for a professional mover in Alaska to handle receipt and delivery of your household goods to their new location.
+This can be the name of a moving company if you’ve contracted a professional mover in Alaska to handle the receipt and delivery of your household goods to their new location.

 - Continental United States: The 48 contiguous States, Alaska and the District of Columbia.